 I am scared of big cities.
 I grew up in a small town, nearly a hundred miles away from the nearest city.
 My town does not have thousands of streets.
 It had few dozens.
 As a kid, I had covered each one of them on my bicycle.
 I live in a city now, but have never explored it.
 My place of work is only a couple of miles away that I can reach in ten minutes on my motorcycle.

 Urbanphobia as this blogger puts it, is a strange phenomenon.
 I think it’s more about the fear of unknown than the fear of a big city; just like acrophobia is more about is more about fear of dying than the fear of heights.
 I am the naive guy whose dad calls up and instructs for fifteen whole minutes on what the directions are, where I should get down, what are the buses to take and how much I should pay for the taxi, whenever I am about to travel to a new city/town.
 What terrifies me is the idea of getting from place A to place B, through buses, trains and taxis and by asking people for directions, who speak a language that I don’t know.
 And that’s exactly what I did for my first solo travel!
+I also wanted to meet one of my (few) friends who lives there.

 As I packed my bags for Mumbai, I was terribly anxious.
 What if I lose my wallet?
 Or my phone?
 What if I get into trouble or something happened to me?
 How would I get help from my family and friends who are hundreds of miles away?
 I quickly scribbled four copies of phone numbers of my dad and friends.
 I put one sheet and some backup money each in my shoulder bag, my travel bag and my pant pocket.